openbroadcaster/observer/index.md

 Flexible methods to schedule media and shows listed in ease of task.

+1. Create and assign a DPL to player

 1. Upload media.
 Drag to schedule and set to play in a time slot.

 1. Select uploaded media and drag into an existing scheduled Playlist.

-1. Priority function to play every N seconds.
-Set start and stop dates.
-Use sparingly.
-Only 1 priority media may run simultaneous per player.

-__Note__ _CAP Emergency Alerts automatically override all schedules, currently playing media and internal priority broadcasts. _
+__Note__ _CAP Emergency Alerts automatically override all schedules, currently playing media and internal Priority Announcements. _

 The date/time of  timeslots available for scheduling by any user are based on group permissions associated with that users profile.
 Permissions are managed by the `Administrator` group, although this may be delegated to another group.
 Only one Player may be scheduled at a time, although a Player may act as `Parent` to one or more players for scheduling.
 See [Advanced Scheduling](#adv_admin).